 The Brett Cassens Memorial Scholarship was established through memorial gifts made by family, friends, and colleagues, and through a gift from the Cassens/Stille Trust.
 This scholarship provides support for the gay, lesbian, and bisexual community at Illinois State University as well as supporting students who have interest in pursuing careers in medicine.
 Applications will be available in the spring semester.

-The GLBT Student Support Fund provides emergency grants for students who lose the financial support of his/her family due to their sexual orientation.
+The LGBT Student Support Fund provides emergency grants for students who lose the financial support of his/her family due to their sexual orientation.
 The primary focus of the initiative is to create a safety net, keeping a student enrolled while he or she works through family and financial issues.
-Awards will be considered by the GLBT Student Support Fund Selection Committee.
+Awards will be considered by the LGBT Student Support Fund Selection Committee.
 The Selection Committee consists of the Executive Board of Illinois State University’s Triangle Association and the Dean of Students Office.
 Students requesting assistance should contact Diversity Advocacy at (309) 438-8968.